umr-se/courses-portal-webapp/README.md

 ### 👤 User
 - Registers on the platform and awaits Admin approval.
 - Once approved, users can log in and enroll in available courses.
-- Users can provide feedback 💬, which Admins and Coordinators can respond to.
+- Users can provide feedback, which Admins and Coordinators can respond to.

 ### 🛠️ Coordinator
 - Views approved users.